manolaz/NEOFRIENDS_2250/README.md

 ## Technical Foundation

-- Frontend ReactTypeScript with CanvasWebGL for rendering
+- Frontend Nextjs React TypeScript with CanvasWebGL for rendering
 - Backend Serverless architecture with blockchain state management
 - Blockchain Solana for transactions, ownership, and decentralized elements